JyYoungK/interactive-map/README.md

 ### Dependencies to download.
 Open Visual Studio cd to my-app and type
 `npm i react leaflet react-leaflet bootstrap firebase react-modal` `npm i --save react-router-dom`
+`firebase init` -- in order to run this you might need to download firebase tools https://firebase.google.com/docs/cli and set Fire Storing / Hostage

 ### How to start.
 Open Visual Studio cd to my-app and open terminal and type
 `npm start`